lalapro/GGUncle/README.md

 then run the command `npm run android` again.

+* If on Android SDK, go to Tools -> Android -> Sync Project with Gradle Files before clicking Run

 #### Important
-* Simulator must be loaded before running the command, app should load straight into simulator

-* If on Android SDK, go to Tools -> Android -> Sync Project with Gradle Files

-* Click Run 'App', choose the deployment target and press Ok.
+* The search icon and the home icon route to the same screen

+* To login, please click on the text "Phone number" or the phone icon

 ## Screenshots